What Is the Difference Between an Exempt and Non-Exempt Employee?

 - Planning work

-- Setting hourly rates
+- Setting wages for hourly employees

 Learned professionals are automatically considered FLSA exempt.
 These positions are defined as work that:

 - Is non-manual and directly related to business operations

 - Requires specialist education (i.e., a degree)

 - Requires employees to make sound judgments and decisions